 14.3.
 The RFO shall be notified of any loss liability or damage or of any event likely to lead to a claim, and shall report these to council at the next available meeting.

 14.4.
 All appropriate members and employees of the council shall be included in a suitable form of security or fidelity guarantee insurance which shall cover the maximum risk exposure as determined annually by the council, or duly delegated committee.

 15.1.
-Where the council is sole managing trustee of a charitable body the Clerk and RFO shall ensure that separate accounts are kept of the funds held on charitable trusts and separate financial reports made in such form as shall be appropriate, in accordance with Charity Law and legislation, or as determined by the Charity Commission.
+Where the council is sole managing trustee of a charitable body, and unless otherwise directed by resolution fo the council, the Clerk and RFO shall ensure that separate accounts are kept of the funds held on charitable trusts and separate financial reports made in such form as shall be appropriate, in accordance with Charity Law and legislation, or as determined by the Charity Commission.
 The Clerk and RFO shall arrange for any audit or independent examination as may be required by Charity Law or any Governing Document.

 16.1.
 The council is responsible for putting in place arrangements for the management of risk.
 The Clerk shall prepare, for approval by the council, risk management policy statements in respect of all activities of the council.
 Risk policy statements and consequential risk management arrangements shall be reviewed by the council at least annually.

 16.2.
 When considering any new activity, the Clerk shall prepare a draft risk assessment including risk management proposals for consideration and adoption by the council.